A hidden Markov model for statistical arbitrage in international crude oil futures markets: Statistical arbitrage strategies

-\begin{remark}[Alternative statistical arbitrage strategies] Other statistical arbitrage strategies inspired by pairs trading proposed in the literature involve: moving-average trading strategies based on the difference between a short and a long moving average for the spread (see \cite{AN08}); strategies based on first-passage times when the spread is modelled as a standard Ornstein-Uhlenbeck process (see \cite{Ber10} and \cite{CB12}); strategies constructed by relying on a machine learning approach that analyses possible strategies within a training sample (see \cite{SarmentoHorta}). \end{remark}
+\begin{remark}[Alternative statistical arbitrage strategies] Other statistical arbitrage strategies inspired by pairs trading proposed in the literature involve: moving-average trading strategies based on the difference between a short and a long moving average for the spread (see \cite{AN08}); strategies based on first-passage times when the spread is modelled as a standard Ornstein-Uhlenbeck process (see \cite{Ber10} and \cite{CB12}); strategies constructed by relying on a machine learning approach that compares possible investment strategies on a training sample (see \cite{SarmentoHorta}). \end{remark}

-Finally, we shall also consider a passive strategy that does not incur into transaction costs: a buy-and-hold position on the S\&P500 index that will serve as a benchmark (S\&P strategy).